Rabdann/awesome_gallery/README.md

-# TEST task
-API для user и его галереи, регистрация и модель

-Требования:

-+ Всё сделать в виде АПИ (в DRF)
+# Hello, this is my awesome gallery.

+Features:
++ Autorization
++ Registration
-+ CRUD к картинкам
++ CRUD for pics
-+ Сделать роут для удаления всех картинок из базы для администратора
++ Delete all pics from db for admin

+Structure:

+1. app/models:
+    + Picture

+Technologys:

++ Dockerfile
-+ Любая авторизация, регистрация
++ docker-compose
-+ Роут на получение текущего юзера